Dennis-F-Brodfsky/cs285_rl_code/submit/hw1/README.md

 ```

 If running on Colab, you will be using the `%tensorboard` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to do the same thing; see the [notebook](cs285/scripts/run_hw1.ipynb) for more details.

-## Explaination of Homework

-To Redo the result of homework, just cd to the hw1 folder, and run `bash cs285/scripts/run_hw1.sh ` And the result is in **homework_result.md**